vashisth20/azure-oidc-github-actions/README.md

 ## 🧪 Prerequisites

-- Azure Subscription
+- An active Azure Subscription
-- Azure CLI installed
+- Azure CLI installed and logged in
-- GitHub repository access
+- A GitHub repository with Actions enabled

+## 🚀 Getting Started

+1. Follow the [Setup Guide](docs/setup-azure.md) to configure OIDC in Azure.
+2. Use the provided [GitHub Workflow Example](.github/workflows/deploy.yml) to deploy resources securely.
+3. Enjoy secure and seamless deployments to Azure!